fDotGoodman/passwordGenerator/README.md

 # passwordGenerator
-A quick password generator made in Java
+A quick password generator made in Java using the Java Swing GUI

+© Felix Goodman - 2018